 Its key products include: the EPIC platform, for managing the customer lifecycle; gAUTHENTICATE, for customer identity validation; gIDENTITY, for KYC; Beneficial ID, to check UBO information; gOFAC Monitoring, for AML purposes.

 But does it have any weak points that other alternatives might be able to address, and does it stand out enough against other vendors that provide customer identity authentication and compliance solutions?

 Why Look for a Giact Alternative?

 Giact is a respected fraud prevention solution that is particularly useful to organizations such as ecommerce companies.
-Nevertheless, choosing the best fraud prevention system is down to your preferences, needs and priorities.
+Nevertheless, choosing a fraud detection software is down to your preferences, needs and priorities.